adyork/lc-data-intro-forked/_episodes/01-regex-intro.md

 > > > - `{}` Curly brackets match the preceding character the defined number of times.
 > {: .solution}
 {: .challenge}

+## Anchor chracters

+- `^` is an "anchor" which asserts the position at the start of the line.
+So what you put after the caret will only match if they are the first characters of a line.
+The caret is also known as a circumflex.
+- `$` is an "anchor" which asserts the position at the end of the line.
+So what you put before it will only match if they are the last characters of a line.
+- `\b` asserts that the pattern must match at a word boundary.
+Putting this either side of a word stops the regular expression matching longer variants of words.
+So:
+	- the regular expression `mark` will match not only `mark` but also find `marking`, `market`, `unremarkable`, and so on.
+	- the regular expression `\bword` will match `word`, `wordless`, and `wordlessly`.
+	- the regular expression `comb\b` will match `comb` and `honeycomb` but not `combine`.
+	- the regular expression `\brespect\b` will match `respect` but not `respectable` or `disrespectful`.

 > ## \b[Oo]rgani.e\b|\b[Oo]rgani.e\w{1}\b
 > What will the regular expression `\b[Oo]rgani.e\b|\b[Oo]rgani.e\w{1}\b` match?